 - No one talked about it until recently, and very few understand what it is or why it’s a problem.

 To understand jitter, first we need to understand CD playback.
-I will use the CD example simply because I have to pick one and it is the most common High end format.
+I will use the CD example simply because I have to pick one and it is the most common High-End format.
 CD music is digitized by measuring the music signal at very tiny increments.
-An analogy would be Pixels on your screen, and they use a lot of “pixels” — 44,100 samples every second.
+An analogy would be Pixels on your screen, and in CD, they use a lot of horizontal “pixels” (samples) — 44,100 samples every second.
 The height, or “voltage” of each sample is represented by a number we debate endlessly: the bit depth.
 CDs use 16 bits which means 64,000 shades of gray.

 Illustration of the height and spacing of music samples; courtesy: Wikimedia.org.

-But there is another characteristic that is equally important to sound quality in fact, mathematically it is part of the same calculation, and nobody talks about it.
+But there is another characteristic that is equally important to sound quality.
+In fact, mathematically it is part of the same calculation, and yet nobody talks about it.
 That characteristic is the time between samples.
 Think about height and time like a staircase; each step has a height and tread depth — the two together determine the steepness.
 Similarly the analog output of “pulse code modulation” (which CD is) is determined by the height (limited by 2^16 or 64000 levels) and the time between samples.
 That time is assumed to be precisely 1/44,100 second.
-But we live in an imperfect world and that fraction of a second varies some, in the variation, which is random, is call Jitter.
+But we live in an imperfect world and that fraction of a second varies some.
+The variation, which is random, is called Jitter.

 For those of you who don’t much care, and just want your music to sound good, it gets both better and worse 🙂

 There are two ways to send a digital signal between a source and a DAC.
 The traditional method is by an interface called SPDIF.
 It’s the little yellow RCA jack on the back of your CD transport.
-The problem with SPDIF is that a) it is Synchronous and b) the source is the master clock, and therefore determines jitter.
-So when you do something logical like buy a fancy DAC to make your cheap CD player sounds better, you get the jitter of the cheap CD player and as we noted above that’s half the story.
+The problems with SPDIF are that a) it is Synchronous, b) the source is the master clock, c) the timing (clock) is derived and therefore a CD player, with likely a cheap clock, carried on an interface hat is not clock friendly, determines jitter.
+So when you do something logical like buy a fancy DAC to make your cheap CD player sounds better, you get the jitter of the cheap CD player and, as we noted above, that’s half the story.